SysKitTeam/docs-insights/get-to-know-insights/insights-alerts.md

 ## Events

-Events tab will be populated as soon as you define a new Alert.
+Events tab will be populated as soon as you define a __new Alert__.
 For more information on how to do this, [click here](#internal/how-to/manage-alerts).

 The columns we provide here are: Farm, Server, Name, Query, Time.
 The square in the Server column is always grey and is indicative of Events Alert.